This is France

 Culture and leisure activities

 France is the world’s fourth largest economic power in terms of GDP.
-The country’s assets are varied and include its transport and telecommunications sectors, food and pharmaceutical industries, along with (...)
+The country’s assets are varied and include its transport and telecommunications sectors, food and pharmaceutical industries, (...)

 The single currency

 On January 1st 2002, the Euro became the single currency for more than 300 million Europeans, divided among 12 EU countries (the Euro area).